The Hoyas look to replace six MLS signees

 Hoyas are in the midst of spring play

-In his tenure at Georgetown, Gill has coached five All-Americans, 13 regional All-Americans, five BIG EAST Players of the Year and 16 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
-On the academic side, GU has had one BIG EAST Scholar-Athlete and one Elite89 Award winner.
+In his tenure at Georgetown, Gill has coached has coached 14 players that have signed with an MLS squad, one Hermann Trophy finalist, three Hermann Trophy semifinalists, nine All-Americans, 22 regional All-Americans, nine BIG EAST Players of the Year and 30 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
+On the academic side, GU has had one Academic All-American, one BIG EAST Scholar-Athlete and one Elite89 Award winner.

-The team has seen unprecedented success with three NCAA Tournament berths.
-The squad has also won three BIG EAST Regular Season Championships, been ranked among the top 25 in all four seasons and made a trip to the BIG EAST Tournament championship game.
+The team has seen unprecedented success with five NCAA Tournament berths.
+The squad has also won four BIG EAST Regular Season Championships, one BIG EAST Tournament Championship and been ranked among the top 25 in all five seasons, including a stint in the No. 1 position.

 Gill served an assistant coach at Seattle University for one season helping build the program in its first season of Division I in 2009.
 Seattle finished the season in the top four in the Mountain Pacific Sports Federation that year.

 He was also an assistant coach at Lafayette College in Easton, Pa., for two seasons prior as the Leopards reached the Patriot League Conference Tournament in 2007 and 2008.